Ternary Compression for Communication-Efficient Federated Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Federated learning is effective in privacy preservation, although it is constrained by limited upstream and downstream bandwidths and the performance may seriously degrade when the data distribution is extreme.
+Federated learning is effective in privacy preservation, although it is constrained by limited upstream and downstream bandwidths and the performance may seriously degrade when the data distribution is non-IID.
 To address these issues, we have proposed federated trained ternary quantization (FTTQ), a compression method adjusted for federated learning based on TTQ algorithm, to reduce the energy consumption at the inference stage on the clients.
-Furthermore, we have proposed ternary federated learning protocol, which compress both uploading and downloading communications to nearly one sixteenth of the standard method.
-The optimal solutions of the quantization factors, detailed proofs of the unbiasedness and convergence of the proposed methods are also given.
+Furthermore, we have proposed ternary federated learning protocol, which compress both uploading and downloading communications.
+Detailed theoretic proofs of the unbiasedness of quantization, and reduction of weight divergence.
 Our experimental results on widely used benchmark datasets demonstrate the effectiveness of the proposed algorithms.
-Moreover, since we have reduced the downstream and upstream communication costs between the clients and the server, we can increase the number of clients or the rounds of communications within the same constraint of budgets to improve the performance of federated learning.
+Moreover, since we have reduced the downstream and upstream communication costs between the clients and server, we can increase the number of clients or the rounds of communications within the same constraint of budgets to improve the performance of federated learning.

-Our approach can be seen as an application of trained ternary quantization method by quantizing the global model to reduce the communication costs.
-However, the great reduction in communication costs is at the expense of the performance of federated learning, in particular when the data on the clients are extremely non-IID.
-Our future work will aim at finding a more efficient approach to improving the performance of federated learning on non-IID data.
+Our approach can be seen as an application of trained ternary quantization method by quantizing the local and global model to reduce the communication costs.
+However, the reduction in communication costs is at the expense of increased computational costs on the clients, in particular when the model becomes very deep.
+Our future work will aim at finding more efficient approaches to improving the performance of federated learning on non-IID data and more efficient encoding strategies for quantization.